 Another possibility for fighting a traffic violation ticket is to question the legality of the traffic stop.
 An officer should have enough probable cause to conduct a traffic stop.
 The police cannot pull you over without sufficient reason to do so.
 For example, an officer can conduct a traffic stop after observing that a driver just passed by going 20 mph over the speed limit while not wearing a seatbelt, but the officer may not stop someone just because of their race (racial profiling).
 Any evidence gathered after an illegal traffic stop is not likely to be admissible in court.
 Your attorney can analyze your case and the circumstances that led to a ticket being issued and can advise you on ways you can fight back.

 Why Should I Hire an Attorney for a Traffic Violation Case?

 Before simply paying for your ticket and receiving points on your record, it may be worthwhile to speak to a Maryland traffic violations attorney.
 Some tickets can be dismissed with the proper defense strategy, thus saving you from the headache of having points and a violation added to your driving record.
 An attorney can also negotiate with the state and argue that, for example, you may be willing to pay the fine if the state agrees to downgrade your offense to a less serious category.
 There are multiple options to fight a traffic violation ticket, and a well-versed attorney can be essential in helping you achieve a positive outcome for your case.

-At Paré & Associates, LLC, our attorneys have assisted many clients dealing with traffic violations in Germantown and surrounding areas.
+At Paré & Associates, LLC, our attorneys have assisted many clients dealing with traffic violations in Germantown, Silver Spring and throughout Montgomery County, Maryland and surrounding areas.
 If you were pulled over and given a ticket, speak to our attorneys first before taking any further action.
-Call Paré & Associates, LLC today at (301) 515-1190 to schedule a free consultation.
+Call Paré & Associates, LLC today at (301) 962-2492 to schedule a free consultation.